singnet/dev-portal/docs/ai-developers/mpe.md

 ### State management of the channel

-* Kevin (Buyer) and Jack (Service provider) enter into a contract for the first time, they create a channel details in the Blockchain is as follows:
+* Kevin (Buyer) and Jack (Service provider) enter into a contract for the first time, they create a channel in the Blockchain detailed as follows:

 |Channel ID       | 1       |The channel ID created is 1 on Chain|
 |---------------------|-------- |----------------------------------|